CyberHumi/Chatbot-Scripts/README.md

 ## NanoleafAuroraEffectChanger
 Nanoleaf Aurora light panel integration for Streamlabs Chatbot.
 Change the light effect with a chat command or when an event occurs.

-Possible Events: Follow, Subscription, Donation, Cheer, Host and Raid
+Possible Events: Follow, Subscription, Donation, Cheer and Host

 Supported streaming services: Twitch, Mixer, YouTube